Bloated ClickUp slowing everyone down? Leaner PM alternatives

 Pros

-- +Open-source and self-hostable with full data ownership
+- +Open-source and self-hostable via Docker with full data ownership and zero vendor lock-in

-- +Faster, cleaner interface than ClickUp with less feature bloat
+- +Faster and cleaner interface than ClickUp with deliberately less feature bloat for better focus

-- +Active open-source community with transparent roadmap and rapid development
+- +Active open-source community with transparent roadmap, rapid development cadence and public feedback cycles

 Cons

-- -Lacks many of ClickUp's features: whiteboards, goals, time tracking, chat
+- -Lacks many of ClickUp's features including whiteboards, goals, time tracking and built-in chat

 What to consider when switching?

-- Importance of performance and speed versus maximum functionality in one tool
+- Importance of performance and speed versus maximum functionality in a single all-in-one tool

-- Preference for open-source and self-hosting versus a managed cloud service
+- Preference for open-source with self-hosting versus a fully managed cloud service

-- Team type: pure software development versus cross-functional work management
+- Team composition: pure software development versus cross-functional work management across departments

 Which alternative does MG Software recommend?

-At MG Software we recommend Linear for software teams that prioritise speed above all else, and Asana for teams seeking a more stable, structured experience.
-Notion is ideal when documentation and knowledge management are priorities.
-We help with migration and choosing the right tool stack.
+At MG Software we recommend Linear for software teams that prioritise speed above all else, Asana for teams seeking a more stable, structured experience, and Notion when documentation and knowledge management are priorities.
+We help with migration, data import and choosing the right tool stack.

 Frequently asked questions